 You may additionally earn up to 2% extra credits for going above and beyond engaging with this course.
 This means I will allow a maximum score of 12/10 for Engagement this year.
-Various engagement methods will be noted.
+Various engagement methods will be noted (including exceptional engagement in Discussions as reported by your TA).